Delivering Absolute Zero Emissions

 Making these changes happen will require three things:

-- each one of us needs to be part of the process, making lifestyle changes that could make zero-emissions a reality,
+• Each one of us needs to be part of the process, making lifestyle changes that could make zero-emissions a reality,

-- the government needs to treat it as a challenge and get it done,
+• The government needs to treat it as a challenge and get it done.

 What does “absolute zero” mean?

-It provides four timelines: 2020 to 2029, 2030 to 2049, 2050, and beyond 2050 and shows what incremental lifestyle changes are required and what emissions reductions it will achieve, reaching up to absolute zero by 2050.
+It provides four timelines: 2020 to 2029, 2030 to 2049, 2050, and beyond 2050.
+It shows what incremental lifestyle changes are required and what emissions reductions will be achieved, reaching absolute zero by 2050.

 Reaching our absolute zero also requires us to use significantly less energy, even up to 60%, and the report shows several opportunities to achieve this.

-To read the entire report, click the link below:
+To read the entire report, click the link below.

 Allwood, J.M., Dunant, C.F., Lupton, R.C., Cleaver, C.J., Serrenho, A.C.H., Azevedo, J.M.C., Horton, P.M., Clare, C., Low, H., Horrocks, I., Murray, J., Lin, J., Cullen, J.M., Ward, M., Salamati, M., Felin, T., Ibell, T., Zho, W., Hawkins, W. (2019, November).
 Absolute Zero.
 UK FIRES.
 Retrieved from https://www.repository.cam.ac.uk/bitstream/handle/1810/299414/REP_Absolute_Zero_V3_20200505.pdf